vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 Deccan College, he could carry thither a correctness of taste and a depth and variety of knowledge which many graduates could not claim.
-While many of his fellow-students were abusing the liberty of college- life and the liberality of their parents in a variey of ways, the excesses of Vishnu were merely intellectual and amounted to nothing more than a passionate study of history and literature, to the neglect of
+While many of his fellow-students were abusing the liberty of college###life and the liberality of their parents in a variey of ways, the excesses of Vishnu were merely intellectual and amounted to nothing more than a passionate study of history and literature, to the neglect of